 The field school begins each year with our annual winter conference, and then continues throughout the year, throughout the region: Maryland, Virginia, West Virginia, Delaware, and the District of Columbia.
 We cover a long and ever-changing list of topic areas, including but not limited to:

 Sustainable fruit and vegetable production

 And more!
 Cut flowers, small grains, tree fruit, mushrooms...

 Visit our current listing of field programs here.
 All programming and the winter conference are open to the public; members receive steep discounts on fees and registration.

-Have an idea for a field event?
-Submit it here!
+Have an idea for a field event or a question?
+Contact us!